okilbekov/The-New-York-Times/README.md

-This is a front page of The New York Times
+This is a front page of The New York Times using HTML and CSS.